 Ja’Nea James ’21

-Ja'Nea was born and raised in Alabama (#RollTide) by a family full of women.
+Ja'Nea is a senior Gender and Women’s Studies major at Pomona.
+She was born and raised in Alabama (#RollTide) by a family full of women.
 While growing up, she spent a tremendous amount of time with her grandmother, a former CNA, due to her mother's intense work hours.
 She became interested in the healthcare field from watching her grandmother tend to people in need and hearing stories about her grandmother's passion to care for others.
-In addition to being a Pre-Health Liaison at Pomona, Ja'Nea is a QSC partner, OBSA mentor, and participates in service projects with the Draper center.
-In her free time you can catch her having intuitive discussions with her friends, reading, or watching reruns of Living Single.
+She herself has become passionate about healthcare in the black community, especially Reproductive Justice.
+In addition to being a Prehealth Liaison at Pomona, Ja'Nea is a QSC partner, Biology research assistant, and a Tour Guide.
+In her free time you can catch her on her bike or longboard, having intuitive discussions with her friends, reading, or watching reruns of Living Single and NCIS.

-Jaime is a sophomore from Dorado, Puerto Rico.
-At Pomona, he is a member and mentor of the Pomona Science Scholars cohort as well as a member of the Claremont Caballeros.
-He is interested in the molecular biology major and in pursuing an MD/PhD to become a physician-scientist later on.
+Jaime is a Junior from Dorado, Puerto Rico.
+At Pomona, he is a member and mentor of the Pomona Science Scholars cohort in addition to being a Speaking Partner for the Writing Center.
+He is a declared Molecular Biology major and is interested in pursuing an MD/PhD to become a physician-scientist later on.
 He is fascinated by the physician-scientist career as it consolidates all aspects of translational science for the betterment of human health.
 His other interests include watching movies (avid movie buff), sports like football (American) and football (international), and beaches (tropical).